cvyl/mikka/src/blog/reverse1999-guide.md

   Could Vertin, with her unparalleled immunity, one day break away to form her own faction?
 One that transcends the conflict between the Foundation and Manus Vindictae?
 Such a shift might even pave the way for further narrative depth.

 - **Existential Implications**:
   With time being folded back on itself, what does it mean to "progress"?
-The game raises poignant philosophical questions about fate versus free will, leaving players to question whether survival amid perpetual reversal is truly a victory.
+The game raises poignant philosophical questions about fate versus free will, leaving the fanbase to wonder whether survival whilst perpetual reversal can be considered a victory.

 ---